YichaoOU/HemTools/docs/content/CRISPR/gRNA_sequencing_QC.rst

 1. read quality
 -------------

 The multiQC html report will be emailed to you.
 This file provides the overall sequencing quality and filtered reads stats.
 Important metric is the ``FASTQC mean quality scores``, ``Number/percent reads passing filter``, and ``Sequence Length Distribution``.
-The ``--min_length`` parameter will perform read filter based on trimmed read length.

 .. image:: ../../images/fastqc_mean_quality.PNG